Alpha Phi Omega: Publications

+The Lightbearer has been published since 1966 as a separate daily publication during Alpha Phi Omega national conventions and distributed to convention attendees.
+The monthly mailing from the fraternity to its chapters was the national convention Bulletin from 2004 to 2008.

 Programs

 The programs of the fraternity are centered around developing its three cardinal principles: Leadership, Friendship, and Service.
 Many chapters plan several local service projects throughout the year, including blood drives, tutoring, charity fundraising events, Scouting events, used book exchanges, Boy Scout Merit Badge days, campus escort initiatives, and housing construction/rehabilitation.
-Signature projects include the annual National Service Week, in the first full week of November, and the Global Spring Youth Service Day in April.
-Many of the operations of individual chapters are left to their own discretion, though most chapters have membership requirements which require a certain number of hours of service each semester.
-In the United States, on April 14, 2003, the fraternity received Daily Point of Light Award #2397 in recognition of its members, who give unselfishly of their time and energy on a daily basis, and who cumulative donate an average of over 300,000 hours of community service each semester.
+Signature projects include the annual National Service Week in the first full week of November and the Global Spring Youth Service Day in April.
+Many of the operations of individual chapters are left to their discretion, though most chapters have membership requirements which require a certain number of hours of service each semester.
+In the United States, on April 14, 2003, the fraternity received the Daily Point of Light Award #2397 in recognition of its members, who give unselfishly of their time and energy daily and who cumulatively donate an average of over 300,000 hours of community service each semester.

 APO Leads

 APO Leads (stylized as APO LEADS) is a leadership development program organized by the national organization of Alpha Phi Omega in the United States.
 The APO Leads program consists of five individual modular components of leadership development.
-Each of these modular components focus on skills that will help the participant be a successful leader and team member in Alpha Phi Omega and in life.
+Each of these modular components focuses on skills that will help the participant be a successful leader and team member in Alpha Phi Omega and life.
 The five components of APO Leads are Launch, Explore, Achieve, Discover, and Serve.
-Launch is a pre-requisite for participation in any of the other four courses.
-At the completion of the series of courses, the participant will have a set of transferable skills that are applicable to Alpha Phi Omega, to the working world, as well as to leadership in other organizations.
+Launch is a prerequisite for participation in any of the other four courses.
+After the series of courses, the participant will have a set of transferable skills that apply to Alpha Phi Omega, to the working world, as well as to leadership in other organizations.
 APO Leads has its roots in an earlier program, the Leadership Development Workshop (LDW).
 The LDW was an all-day, eight-hour leadership development course that was offered to members during the 1980s and 1990s.
 It was reorganized into the current APO Leads program, which was rolled out in 2002.